-No matters have been identified in this area from our work to date requiring formal comment or recommendation.
-At our final visit we will review outturn expenditure against budget investigating any unusual items.
+No matters have been identified in this area from our work requiring formal comment or recommendation.
+Based on our sample payments are supported by suitable documentation.

 Assessment and Management of Risk

 Our aim here is to ensure that the Council has put in place appropriate arrangements to identify all potential areas of risk of both a financial and health and safety nature, whilst also ensuring that appropriate arrangements exist to monitor and manage those risks in order to minimise the opportunity for their coming to fruition.
 We have: